This glossary helps you understand some key words and terms used throughout this website and at Toi Ohomai.

 New Zealand Qualifications Authority assures the quality of national qualifications in New Zealand.

 National Certificate of Educational Achievement (NCEA) is New Zealand’s main national qualification for secondary school students and part of the New Zealand Qualifications Framework (NZQF).
 You’ll often see NCEA unit and achievement standards in entry criteria.

 New Zealand Qualifications Authority (NZQA) quality-assures secondary and tertiary qualifications, and education providers.
 Accreditation means that our internal quality systems have been independently evaluated to make sure they meet approved national standards.
 All our qualifications have been quality assured, approved, and accredited by NZQA.

 Online study allows you to study via the internet.
+For some courses this is completed at set times and for others, you can complete it at times that suit you.
 Attendance in class might be required for assessments.